Digital-Preservation-Finland/knowledge-base/docs/datamodel.rst

 2. Analysis
 -----------

-name : required
-    Identifier for this analysis unit to match an item in `error.analyses[]`.
+Description of the problem.
+The list of paragraphs, in analysis for example, has a plot and visualization purpose for the articles.

-repairs : optional, required with a `3.
+@id : required
+    Analysis object identifier.

+repairs : optional list of `repair.@id`_ identifiers.
+    List of repairs related to this analysis.
+Repairs are described in section `3.
 Repair`_.
-    List of repairs related to this analysis.
-Repairs are described in section 3.
-Repair.

-analysis : required
+analysis : required list of paragraphs
-    List of paragraphs that describe the problem with the data.
-The list of paragraphs have a visualization purpose for the articles.
+    Analysis of the error.

-software-problem : optional [ "yes" | "no" | "unclear" ]
+software-problem : optional [ "yes" | "no" | "" ]
     Is it a bug?
-Or perhaps misconfiguration?

 significant-properties : optional list of paragraphs
     The properties of data that are considered significant in the analysis.